 - The National Education Association supports family planning, including the right to reproductive freedom.

 - The Association also believes that members have the right to have payroll deduction of both Association membership dues and voluntary political contributions.

 These are just some of the highlights of the NEA-National resolutions.
 If you want to see the entire list go here.

 Now you may want to know “how do I opt-out of the political portion of my dues?”.
 Here is the form you must fill out and send certified mail, return receipt requested to: NEA, 4100 Spenard Rd, Anchorage, AK 99517.
 Just check the “Be an agency fee payer only” block and don’t worry about the threat of losing your “one million dollars of liability insurance protection”.
 You can get $2,000,000 of liability insurance from the American Association of Educators for much less.
-Contact your local NEA representative to find out when the OPT OUT window is and don’t let them put you off–it’s your money and you can use it to offset the PFD reduction by the governor.
+Contact your local NEA representative to find out when the OPT OUT window is and don’t let them put you off–it’s your money and you can use it to offset the PFD reduction by the governor and legislature.
 So, HURRY.
 It’s your money they are playing politics with.

 If you have any questions, please give us a call at 907-334-5853.
 Thanks for teaching our kids.

 P.S.
 You might even want to donate to the Alaska Policy Forum for helping you maintain your Constitutional rights.